pjanul/pymgal/doc/source/index.rst

 This code is available under the MIT License.

-An accompanying paper is in the works for this repository.
-We will update this page with a citation once it is ready.
+If you use PyMGal in your work, please cite the code paper found here: https://doi.org/10.1093/rasti/rzaf027.

-PyMGal borrows a lot from EzGal (http://www.baryons.org/ezgal/), so please cite them if you use this package.
+PyMGal borrows a lot from EzGal (http://www.baryons.org/ezgal/), so please cite them as well if you use their methods.